ETHZ-INS/py3r_behaviour/docs/developer/developer.md

 # Live-reloading dev server at http://127.0.0.1:8000
 mkdocs serve

-# Or build a static site into ./site
+# Or build a static site into ./site (in .gitignore)
 mkdocs build --strict
 ```